TL:DR? Watch the whole webinar right here

 TV carts: We used a TV cart on my first day at Robin, well actually in my first fifteen minutes.
 One of our two TV carts, named Bert and Ernie, was used for the Monday morning Go-to-Market huddle.
 This was perfect since we met in a large open area to fit both the sales and marketing teams while also video conferencing in remote employees to listen and participate.
 It was as easy as rolling Bert into the kitchen/lounge area and throwing Google Meet on the screen.

 Scheduling software: This is where Robin comes in.
 Scheduling software helps increase visibility in the conference room scheduling process.
-This helps decrease the usual pain points around conference rooms usage like no-show meetings, stolen conference rooms
+This helps decrease the usual pain points around conference rooms usage like no-show meetings, stolen conference rooms and outdated calendars.

 As Lola reaches its capacity boiling point, conference room availability is a constant struggle.
-Before Robin, Liz said she was roped into helping figure out a conference room
+Before Robin, Liz said she was roped into helping figure out a conference room snafu what seemed like at least once an hour.
+Liz mentioned that usage analysis helps her understand how to make the most of the space they have and eventually, once they completely boil over, plan for their next office space.

 “There’s no privacy”